Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 What’s the best credit card processing company on the market today?
-Square is our top recommendation.
+Square and Helcim are our top recommendations.
 But there are plenty of other choices to consider, based on the factors and methodology described above.

 Use this guide to find the best credit card processor for your business.